 Opening hours and entry

-Ordinarily the Library is open, with safety measures in place to protect students and staff while inside.
-Term time opening hours are 8.00am to 12.00am (midnight) Monday to Sunday.
+The Library is open with term time opening hours from 8.00am to 12.00am (midnight) Monday to Sunday.

 Coronavirus safety measures

 - All visitors are required to wear a face covering when in the library.
 A small supply of masks will be available for visitors who may not have one when they arrive.

 - When in the library please follow the signage and any other guidance to maintain social distancing.
 There are hand sanitisers at the entrance and across the building - please use them.

 - All students and staff must have their University Card to access the library - anyone without a card will not be allowed to enter.
 This is so that we can manage the number of people in the library at any one time and maintain social distancing.
 The library is not open to the public at this time.

 - The reception desk and the IT Helpdesk will be open with other services remaining online such as the Academic Liaison Team.